FahriPutra00/FahriPutra00/README.md

 ## Introduction

 My fascination with data has led me to dive deep into various datasets, uncovering stories and trends that are hidden within the numbers.
 I believe that data has the power to transform information into knowledge and drive informed decision-making.
+Currently im working on Bangkit Academy - Machine Learning Path Batch 1 2024.
+As an Informatics Student and Bangkit Cohort i love learning new things, improving my skills and my experiences.

 ## Exploring Data